THE LAST BOTTLE OVEN FIRING in The POTTERIES - August 1978

 Between 26th August and 3rd September 1978 one of Stoke-on-Trent's most significant cultural events of the 20th Century took place.

 It was the last time a traditional potters' bottle oven was used and fired in The Potteries.

 David Sekers, Director of Gladstone Pottery Museum and driving force behind the event, described it as "The first time in 20 years, the last time in history."

 The traditional skills of men who knew how to fire the final oven were recorded on paper, on tape and on film.
 This blog shows what went on in 1978.
 A unique record of a unique cultural event.
 A total of 11,707 visitors attended the firing event and subsequent sales events.

-The Final Firing was organised by staff and volunteers at the Gladstone Pottery Museum, Longton, Stoke-on-Trent, England.
+The Final Firing was organised by 19 staff and 72 volunteers of the Gladstone Pottery Museum, Longton, Stoke-on-Trent, England.
 Some of them were youthful and full of energy.
 Others were elderly and skilled.
 All were enthusiastic and wanted to ensure that the expertise required to fire a traditional Potteries Bottle Oven was recorded for the benefit of future generations.

 "The first time in 20 years.
 The last time in history.
 A once and for all opportunity to witness an important reminder of our local heritage."

 David Sekers, Director of Gladstone Pottery Museum, March 1977

 For three centuries, Staffordshire pottery was fired using coal in hundreds of bottle ovens.
 Since the Second World War, they have been replaced by cleaner, gas, oil or electric kilns.
 The Gladstone Pottery Museum now preserves four huge majestic ovens together with one small enamel kiln.
 They will never be fired again.
 The Clean Air Act, and their delicate condition prevent it.

 But in August 1978, using 12 tons of coal from the local Florence Pit, a group of increasingly elderly men who still possessed the skills required, together with a massive team of (younger) volunteers and staff from Gladstone Pottery Museum, set about firing The Last Bottle Oven.